BND Hamburger Icon

 There’s no one-size-fits-all approach to social responsibility initiatives, but here are some straightforward ways to get started.

-Some entrepreneurs and small business owners are so focused on starting their business and launching their product or service that they don’t take the time to define their company’s values clearly.
+Some entrepreneurs and small business owners are so focused on starting their businesses and launching their products or services that they don’t take the time to define their company’s values clearly.

 Take a step back and reflect on what social good your company can support.
 Discuss this with your executive team and conduct employee surveys to learn what’s important to the company as a whole.
 Once you have a clear sense of your team’s values, you can look for projects and foundations to match.